buntekuh/authentication/README.md

 ### Authentication

-Bugged authentication can be a huge security loophole, therefore I like to keep authentication as simple as possible, instead of relying on huge external authentication gems like devise.
+Bugged authentication can be a huge security loophole, therefore I like to keep authentication as simple as possible.

+Please refer to

+* _app/controllers/auth/concerns/session_methods.rb_ for controller methods necessary for authentication

+* _app/controllers/auth/sessions_controller.rb_ the authentification controller

+* _app/commands/auth/user_password_authentication_command.rb_ the command that finds the user and authenticates the password.

+### Yard

+I like to use Yard style comments to document the code.

 ### Application